DY10 - Horsefair, Broadwaters and Greenhill

 Responding to crisis and urgent need

 During the Covid-19 pandemic, the Big Local DY10 partnership pivoted their overall strategy, crafting a new recovery plan in response to immediate needs.
-Through their grants programme, approximately £70,000 was swiftly allocated to local groups, schools, and organisations for the provision of food, essential resources, activity packs for families and isolated residents, and health and safety equipment.
+Through their existing grants programme, approximately £70,000 was swiftly allocated to local groups, schools, and organisations for the provision of food, essential resources, activity packs for families and isolated residents, and health and safety equipment.

 Partnership members reflected that the Community Forum had significantly raised their profile, with other local organisations coming to them for support and advice based on their experience and local knowledge.
-Following the pandemic, the partnership also consulted with partners and the community to inform their post-Covid-19 recovery plan, identifying financial recovery, employment, and health and wellbeing as key focuses for the community in the long term.

 How the Big Local area spent their funding